minhajadil/Amader-Vaccine/README.md

 # Amader Vaccine

-Amader Vaccine is a web application , developed with Django MVT which connects patients and doctors for the purpose of administering and sharing vaccines via the internet.
+Amader Vaccine is a web application , developed with Django MVT (Model-View-Templates)-a powerful python web framework which connects patients and doctors for the purpose of administering and sharing vaccines via the internet.
 Providing a one-stop center for vaccinations, with a dedicated user role for both doctors and patients to take and administer the vaccine online.

 [Live Link](https://amader-vaccine.onrender.com/)